Example of How Publishing & Master recording Royalties are split: Spotify

 VERY IMPORTANT: DON'T LEAVE YOUR' PUBLISHING INCOME UNCLAIMED.

 When you sign a 66Khz Record deal, we only claim the percentage of the master recording.
 Why?
-Because we are fair, and understand artists struggle, especially at the start of a career & portfolio growth.
-We have artists on our team including the founder of 66Khz.
+Because we are fair and understand artists' struggles, especially at the start of a career & portfolio growth.
+We have artists on our team, including the founder of 66Khz.

-A lot of labels out there will want your publishing/songwriter income too!
+A lot of labels out there will want your publishing/songwriter income, too!
 Be careful, and be sure the deal is right for you when checking, even better seek legal advice.
-If you don't have a publisher/someone claiming the publishing revenue, then if you wwant the extra income stream you should:
+If you don't have a publisher/someone claiming the publishing revenue, then if you want the extra income stream, you should consider:

-Make sure you register your 'works' with your LOCAL PRO (Performing Rights Organisation).
+Registering your 'works' with your LOCAL PRO (Performing Rights Organisation).
 They will claim the money on your behalf.
-In UK, it's called PRS, each country will normally of a PRO, simple look it up on the internet and look at the registration process.
+In the UK, it's called PRS; each country will normally have a PRO.
+Look it up on the internet and look at the registration process, and consider any fees they may charge before making a choice.

 We hope this helps!
 Back to the distribution & get signed page.